-HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS EVE AND DAY, NEW YEAR'S EVE AND DAY
+HOLIDAY CLOSINGS: MLK DAY, PRESIDENTS' DAY, ST. PATRICK'S DAY, EASTER, MEMORIAL DAY, JULY 4, LABOR DAY, THANKSGIVING, CHRISTMAS DAY, NEW YEAR'S DAY

 TOURS & GROUP PROGRAMS

 The Museum is arranged for self-guided tours.
 Please expect to spend at least one hour on site to explore the galleries and gardens.
-For groups of 10 or more Ships of the Sea can provide a guided tour of the Museum with a reservation in advance.
+For groups of 10 or more, Ships of the Sea can provide a guided tour of the Museum with a reservation in advance.
 The Museum also offers many educational opportunities for visitors of all ages.
 All student programs include educational tours.
 The Museum offers classes on the art of scrimshaw, sailor's valentines, and women pirates.
-You may learn more about the Museum's educational programs and tours here or you can contact Wendy Melton through our website or at 912-232-1511, email@example.com, for reservations and information.
+You many learn more about the Museum's educational programs and tours here or you can contact Wendy Melton through our website or at 912-232-1511, email@example.com, for reservations and information.

 THE GIFT SHOP

-The shop contains a large selection of books related to maritime life, arts, and history.
+The Museum's gift shop contains a large selection of books related to maritime life, arts, and history.
 In addition there is also a variety of books on Southern gardening, architecture, and history.
 Gifts related to the maritime theme of the Museum are available for all ages.
-For more information please visit our gift shop page.
+For more information please visit our Gift Shop Page.